Trentham Estate: Mountain biking

 Trentham Gardens hosted the first-ever Mountain Mayhem, a 24-hour race which included some of the biggest mountain bike brands of all time including Raleigh and Giant; 120 other teams also entered.
 The course was just under 10 mi long.

 The winning team was the Raleigh Pro Team managed by Gary Coltman with riders Barrie Clarke, Elliot Baxter, Carl Sturgeon and Ian Cuthbertson.
 The Giant Team came second.
 They were managed by Martin Earley who also rode in the team along with Jamie Norfolk, Robin Seymour and Robert Miller.
 There were only teams and no solo entrants.

 From 2001 to 2004 the Sleepless in the Saddle mountain bike races were held at Trentham.

 Trentham Ballroom

 The gardens were the site of the Trentham Ballroom, which opened in 1931 and closed in 2002.
 During the Second World War it was used by the Bankers' Clearing House for the clearing of the country's cheques.
-In the 1960s and 1970s many dance, rock and pop bands performed at Trentham Ballroom, including The Beatles, Pink Floyd, The Who, Iron Maiden and Led Zeppelin.
+In the 1960s and 1970s many rock and pop bands performed at Trentham Ballroom, including The Beatles, Pink Floyd, The Who, Iron Maiden and Led Zeppelin.
 The ballroom also hosted degree ceremonies for North Staffordshire Polytechnic.